berick/Presentations/Evergreen-2024/marc-search-replace.md

 # Authority Repairs

-> I did a MARC search for 650 fields with subfield zero (0) that has
+> I did a MARC search for 650 fields with subfield zero (0) that had
 > `KCLS` instead of `DLC`.
 There are 14 records in Production that currently
 > match these criteria.